patrickojeh/todo/README.md

 ### Learn more

-This was built in React.
+App was built in React.

 To run locally: